Must-have kids bedroom ideas for little ones, ‘tweens, and teens

 Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-Once a place for bedtime stories, playdates, and hang out sessions, kids bedrooms have morphed into multi-use spaces during 2020.
-Never before have these areas in the home taken on so many roles, from remote learning locations to solo entertainment spots.
+A place for bedtime stories, playdates, and hang out sessions, kids bedrooms are your child's space for entertainment and rest.

-When we tapped home design experts on what’s trending in kids and teen rooms for 2021, one theme outshone the rest: comfort.
+When we tapped home design experts on what’s trending in kids and teen bedrooms, one theme outshone the rest: comfort.

 Sarah Dooley, director of upholstery at Sunbrella, says, “Now more than ever, kids and teens are seeking spaces that make them feel grounded and secure, but also allow for fun and play.”

-Here are a few kids' bedroom ideas—even when they have to do school work in them.
+Here are a few kids' bedroom ideas that guarantee they'll spend time there—even when they have to do school work in them.

 Value adaptability for younger kids